- 8121.1 Opioid Overdose Prevention

-As the Board of Education of the Guilderland Central School District, we believe that every effort should be made to conserve energy and natural resources while exercising sound financial management.
+The Board of Education of the Guilderland Central School District, believes that every effort should be made to conserve energy and natural resources while exercising sound financial management.
 The implementation of this policy is the joint responsibility of board members, administrators, teachers, students and support personnel and its success is based on cooperation at all levels.

-The district will maintain accurate records of energy consumption and the cost of energy and will provide information to the local media on the goals and progress of the energy conservation program.
+The district will maintain accurate records of energy consumption and the cost of energy and will provide information when requested to the appropriate personnel.

-The principals will be responsible for supporting and directing energy management initiatives in their respective buildings with energy audits being conducted and conservation program outlines being updated.
-Judicious use of the various energy systems at each campus will be the joint responsibility of the principal and head custodian to ensure that an efficient energy posture is maintained on a daily basis.
+The principals will be responsible for supporting energy management initiatives in their respective buildings with energy audits being conducted and conservation program outlines being updated.
+Responsible use of the various energy systems at each campus will be the joint responsibility of the principal, head custodian and energy manager to ensure that an efficient energy posture is maintained on a daily basis.

 To ensure the overall success of the energy management program, the following specific areas of emphasis will be adopted:

-1. All district personnel will be expected to contribute to energy efficiency in our district.
-Every person, as an energy consumer, will be expected to be an “energy saver.”
+- All district personnel will be expected to contribute to energy efficiency in our district.

-2. Principals will be given feedback about the progress of the energy management program in their buildings.
+- Administration will be given feedback about the progress of the energy management program in the district.

 Adopted October 25, 2005